Tom Robertson Therapy

 'Neuro' refers to our nervous system or the mental pathways our five senses take, which allow us to see, hear, feel, taste and smell.
 We experience the world through these senses, physically and mentally, establishing the close bond between mind and body.
 When we change our neurology we change our experience of life including our behaviours and emotions.
 Think of biting into a juicy lemon.
 What do you see, feel and taste?
 Now think of biting into your favourite chocolate.
 What do your senses experience now?

-The term 'programming' is taken from computer programming refering to re-programming the mind or changing the 'software' that governs our thoughts, feelings and actions.
+'Programming' is taken from computer programming refering to re-programming the mind or changing the 'software' that governs our thoughts, feelings and actions.
 We can choose which programmes we want to run thereby affecting how we think feel and act.
-Therefore we can put this to good use to bring about immediate positive changes in our performance.
+Therefore we can put this to good use to bring about immediate positive changes in our performance, for example.

 EFT has its roots going back 5000 years when the subtle energies of the body were first discovered and their meridians mapped by the Chinese, giving rise to Eastern health therapies.
 Acupuncture, like EFT owes its existence to the discovery of these subtle energies.